CNChTu/Diffusion-SVC/README_en.md

 If `-kstep` is not empty, shallow diffusion will be performed on the input source mel, if `-kstep` is empty, full depth Gaussian diffusion will be performed.

- `-nmodel`(Optional, requires separate training) is the path of the Naive model, used for shallow diffusion of k depth based on the initial output, and its parameters need to be matched with the main model.
+`-nmodel`(optional, requiring separate training) is the path of the naive model, It is used to provide a rough mel for shallow diffusion of k depth to the Diffusion model, and its parameters need to match the main model.

 ~~If voiceprint encoding was used, an external voiceprint can be specified with `-spkemb`, or the model's voiceprint dictionary can be overwritten with `-spkembdict`.~~